RezaGooner/Rock-Paper-Scissors-Live-Detection/README.md

 - Webcam integration for live predictions
 - Simple code base: easy to extend or retrain
 - Clear visualization with bounding boxes and labels
+- Along with a source code for playing with the robot

 ---